-The Ferrari 250 GTO Is One Of The Rarest & The Most Expensive Ferrari Ever Sold at Auction
+The Ferrari 250 GTO Is One Of The Rarest & The Most Expensive Ferrari Ever Sold At Auction

 Ferrari 250 GTO is a special car, It was made to perfection under the man, Enzo Ferarri himself.
 During the 60s, the GTO dominated several FIA championships for several years and, now it is the second most expensive vehicle to be ever sold.
 The GTO has carried the legacy of front-engined GT Ferraris that once ruled motorsports.